+Emissions of NMVOCs from livestock husbandry originate from feed, especially silage, degradation of feed in the rumen, and partly digested and undigested fat, carbohydrate and protein decomposition in the rumen and in manure (Elliott-Martin et al., 1997; Amon et al., 2007; Alanis et al., 2008, 2010; Ngwabie et al., 2008; Feilberg et al., 2010; Parker et al., 2010; Trabue et al., 2010; Ni et al. 2012; Rumsey et al., 2012).
+Consequently, anything that affects the rate of feeding and manure management, such as the amount of formic acid added to silage, the management of silage heaps and livestock feeding, manure management during livestock housing and during storage, straw added to the manure and the duration of storage, and the technique used for manure application, will affect NMVOC emissions.

+NMVOCs from feed are released from the open surface in the silage store or from the feeding table (Alanis et al., 2008, 2010; Chung et al., 2010), and NMVOCs formed in the rumen of animals are released through exhalation or via flatus (Elliott-Martin et al., 1997).
+NMVOCs formed in manure may be released inside the buildings housing livestock or from the surface of manure stores (Trabue et al., 2010; Parker et al., 2010).
+These emissions depend on the temperature and the wind speed over the surface.
+NMVOCs released after manure application and during grazing are likely to have been formed prior to application/deposition, within the animal or in the manure management system.

 There has been some uncertainty over which NMVOCs originate from different manure types and which from other sources, such as animal breath.
 However, less than 20 volatile compounds in total were measured in significant amounts from manures but at different concentrations or ratios in the headspace according to whether the manure was from pigs, cattle or poultry (Trabue et al., 2010; Ni et al., 2012; US EPA, 2012).
 NMVOCs collected from the headspace of manure may be affected by the nature of the adsorbent used and the means of desorption into the selected separation/detection system.
 Zahn et al. (1997) also recognised that some non-polar hydrocarbons are emitted from pig slurry lagoons.
 Their comprehensive study demonstrated that fluxes of NMVOCs from deep basin or pit manure storage systems were 500- to 5 700-times greater than those from biogenic sources.
 Both Parker et al. (2010) and Zahn et al. (1997) recognised that the NMVOCs identified by either small-scale laboratory studies or under conditions more representative of commercial farms did not necessarily represent the compounds produced in the field or their rates of emission.
 In addition, several VOCs were identified as originating from ruminant breath (Elliott-Martin et al., 1997; Hobbs et al., 2004; Spinhirne et al., 2003, 2004; Cai et al., 2006a).
 Emissions of NMVOCs are not a large source and are seen as a dysfunction of the rumen (Moss et al. 2000).
 Some NMVOCs, e.g. acetone, may be emitted by cattle if they are suffering from, for example, ketosis.
 Emissions of volatile fatty acids (VFAs), a form of NMVOCs not associated with proteins, and phenols appear to remain constant in manure stores over time (Patni et al., 1985).
 More than 200 NMVOCs derived from livestock feeding operations have been identified (Montes et al., 2010).
 Similar to other compounds, the emission of NMVOCs is dependent on the temperature and ventilation rate within buildings housing livestock (Parker et al., 2010, 2012).